George Mordue

-George Mordue (born 1914) was an English professional footballer who played as a right half.
+George Anthony Mordue (3 November 1915 – 28 August 1999) was an English professional footballer who played as a right half.

 Career

 Born in South Shields, Mordue spent his early career with Washington Colliery, Wolverhampton Wanderers, Bournemouth and Boscombe Athletic and Aldershot.
 He joined Bradford City in October 1938, making 7 league appearances, before being released by the club in 1939.